hajimehoshi/guigui/README.md

 **An immediate-mode-like GUI framework for Go**

 > [!WARNING]
-> This project is an alpha version, and everything may change in the future.**
+> ** This project is an alpha version, and everything may change in the future. **

-> [!NOTE]
+> [!WARNING]
 > Except for minor changes like typo fixes, we have not yet established a development policy for accepting changes.
-For new widgets, please make your proposal in [Discussion](https://github.com/hajimehoshi/guigui/discussions/13).**
+For new widgets, please make your proposal in [Discussion](https://github.com/hajimehoshi/guigui/discussions/13).

  * Pure Go implementation without any use of HTML, CSS, or JavaScript
  * Hi-DPI support for clear visuals on modern displays